mobilecoinfoundation/mobilecoin/transaction/builder/README.md

 # mc-transaction-builder

-This crate provides the One True `TransactionBuilder` and related builder objects that MobileCoin clients use, such as `MemoBuilder` and `SignedContingentInputBuilder`.
+This crate provides the officially supported `TransactionBuilder` and related builder objects that MobileCoin clients use, such as `MemoBuilder` and `SignedContingentInputBuilder`.

 This crate is not intended to become a part of the consensus enclave, instead